bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 Note that the output path declaration uses the new `fastq` variable in place of the hard-coded file name.

-We also renamed the `bam_file` channel to `bam`, mainly for aesthetic reasons.
-Using the name `bam_file` has shown that the name of a channel does not have to match the name of an input in the process that uses it.
+We also renamed the `bam_channel` channel to `bam`, mainly for aesthetic reasons.
+Note that the name of a channel does not have to match the name of an input in the process that uses it.

 ## Configuration parameters